Prince Hall: Freemasonry

 Hall was interested in the Masonic fraternity because Freemasonry was founded on liberty, equality, and peaceful ideals.
 Before the American Revolutionary War, Hall and fourteen other free Black men petitioned for admittance to the all-white Boston St. John's Lodge.
 They were turned down.
 Having been rejected by colonial Freemasonry, Hall and 15 others sought and were initiated into Masonry by members of Lodge No. 441 of the Grand Lodge of Ireland on March 6, 1775.
 The Lodge was attached to the British forces stationed in Boston.

-Hall and other freedmen founded African Lodge No. 1, and he was named Grand Master.
+Hall and other freedmen founded African Lodge No. 1 on July 3, 1776.
 The black Masons had limited power; they could meet as a lodge, participate in the Masonic procession on St. John's Day, and bury their dead with Masonic rites but could not confer Masonic degrees or perform any other essential functions of a fully operating Lodge.

-Unable to create a charter, they applied to the Grand Lodge of England.
-The grand master of the Mother Grand Lodge of England, H. R. H. The Duke of Cumberland, issued a charter for the African Lodge No. 1, later renamed African Lodge No. 459 September 29, 1784.
+Consequently, they applied to the Premier Grand Lodge of England for a charter.
+The Grand Master of the Premier Grand Lodge of England, H. R. H. The Duke of Cumberland, issued a charter for the African Lodge No. 1, later renamed African Lodge No. 459 September 29, 1784.
 The lodge was the country's first African Masonic lodge.
 On March 22, 1797, Hall organized a lodge in Philadelphia, called African Lodge #459, under what was known as Prince Hall's Charter.
 They later received their own charter.
 On June 25, 1797, he organized the African Lodge (later known as Hiram Lodge #3) at Providence, Rhode Island.

+Prince Hall was named a Provincial Grand Master in 1791 and Prince Hall served as the first Grand Master.

 Author and historian James Sidbury wrote:

 Prince Hall and those who joined him to found Boston's African Masonic Lodge built a fundamentally new "African" movement on a preexisting institutional foundation.
 Within that movement, they asserted emotional, mythical, and genealogical links to the continent of Africa and its peoples.

 After Hall died on December 4, 1807, the brethren organized the African Grand Lodge on June 24, 1808, including the Philadelphia, Providence, and Boston lodges.
 African Grand Lodge declared independence from the United Grand Lodge of England and all other lodges in 1827.
 In 1847, they renamed Prince Hall Grand Lodge to honor their founder.

 Hall was considered the "father of African Freemasonry".
 Hall said of civic activities:

 My brethren, let us pay all due respect to all who God had put in places of honor over us: do justly and be faithful to them that hire you and treat them with the respect they may deserve but worship no man.
 Worship God, this much is your duty as Christians and as masons.